envirate/ico/README.md

 OpenZeppelin contracts include sufficient unit tests.
 These unit tests are included as-is with the following exceptions:
 - Tests are changed to use our own basic crowdsale *OwnTokenCrowdsale* so that the inheritance integration is tested as well as individual functionalities.
 - Fixed tests to work with the new inherited functionalities (for example remembering to add the tests' wallets to whitelist so they have the right to make purchases)
-- Rewritten tests which use changed functionality (for example tokens are no longer delivered directly to the customer but are stored in a storage array in *OwnTokenCrowdsale*)
+- Rewritten tests which use changed functionality

 ## Disclaimer
 Use at your own risk.
 No support is promised but it can be requested.